-Size exclusion chromatography (SEC) also referred to as gel permeation or gel filtration chromatography (GPC/GFC) is a separation methodology which separate macromolecules in solution according to differences in size.
-The separation is based on the ability of macromolecules to have different abilities to access the pores of the stationary phase, which is based on the size of the molecules.
-SEC is commonly used in connection with on-line detectors such as UV to monitor the amount of the size separated components as they are eluted from the column.
+Size exclusion chromatography (SEC), also referred to as gel permeation or gel filtration chromatography (GPC/GFC), is a separation methodology that separates macromolecules in solution according to differences in size.
+The separation is based on the ability of the macromolecule to access the pores of the stationary phase.
+On-line detectors such as UV monitor the amount of the size separated components as they are eluted from the column.

 - High resolution